datastax/nodejs-driver/doc/changelog/README.md

+# Changelog

-# ChangeLog - DataStax Enterprise Node.js Driver
+Changelog for the DataStax Enterprise Node.js Driver.

 ## 1.4.0